Update of the phase-shift analysis of the low-energy $\pi N$ data: Possible reasons for the discrepancies in the low-energy interaction

-The discrepancies, revealed by the study of the $\pi N$ interaction at low energy, suggest that at least one of the following assumptions is not fulfilled. \begin{itemize} \item The absolute normalisation of the bulk of the low-energy $\pi N$ data is reliable. \item The residual effects in the EM corrections of Refs.~\cite{gmorw1,gmorw2} are negligible. \item The isospin invariance holds in the hadronic part of the $\pi N$ interaction. \end{itemize} The three possibilities, arising from the non-fulfilment of these assumptions, will now be explored further.
+The aforementioned discrepancies suggest that at least one of the following assumptions is invalid. \begin{itemize} \item There are no significant systematic effects (e.g., a systematic underestimation) in the determination of the absolute normalisation of the datasets comprising the three low-energy DBs; the absolute normalisation of each dataset is subject only to statistical fluctuation, in accordance with the normalisation uncertainty as reported by each experimental group (or assigned by us). \item The residual contributions in the EM corrections of the Aarhus-Canberra-Zurich Collaboration \cite{Gashi2001a,Gashi2001b,Oades2007} are negligible. \item The isospin invariance holds in the hadronic part of the $\pi N$ interaction. \end{itemize} The three possibilities, arising from the non-fulfilment of these assumptions, will be examined further in the rest of this section.